Review: Guillotine by Delilah S. Dawson

 Arrested Development Judging You GIF

-It’s fucking disgusting, honestly.
+It’s absolutely fucking disgusting.
 But not surprising either.

 Continue reading “Review: The Cadaver King and the Country Dentist – A True Story of Injustice in the American South by Radley Balko & Tucker Carrington”